rajpandya737/Anisync/README.md

 Currently, a website for this program is deployed with the latest version being available at: https://anisync.live

-The program can also be run locally by following these steps.
-Please ensure you have pip installed on your machine.
-If you do not, please follow the instructions [here](https://pip.pypa.io/en/stable/installing/).
+To run it locally using docker, follow these steps:

 1. Clone this repository to your local machine: